WHT Z06 Modifications:

 When I installed my Valentine One radar detector, I fabricated a custom bracket and remote mount.
 I also hardwired the power source.

 |Main unit||Remote display|

-The main unit is located to the right of the rear view mirror, just below the OnStar antenna module.
+The main unit (recently upgraded to a gen 2) is located to the right of the rear view mirror, just below the OnStar antenna module.
 The bracket is sandwiched under passenger side sunshade anchor.
 The remote display is mounted inside the ash tray and is hidden when it's closed.

 I cut the bracket from 0.034" stainless.
 There are two 90° bends needed to fit under the sunshade anchor and a couple more shallow bends that position the main detector unit flat and level.

 I cut a small rectangular hole into my bracket so that it would mate with the plastic catch in a V1 visor mount.
+The gen 2 visor mount is slightly different but my bracket still worked with it.
 To keep it from rattling, I shimmed it with a small piece of plastic.
 Finally, I powder coated it flat black using a HotCoat kit from Eastwood Company.

 |Ash tray jack||Jack wiring|

 The RJ45 jack is on the left and needed to be relocated.
 I accomplished this by desoldering the ground tabs and bending the jack 90°.
 To give it a little stiffness, I soldered on a little bracket made of tin.

 The custom faceplate is built up from black 3/16" ABS sheet plastic glued together with acrylic cement.
 It's necessary to support the back of the remote PC board, especially behind the mute button.
 Also, I used some little pieces of copper wire to engage some holes in the top and bottom of the remote to prevent it from popping out of the faceplate.